Aju-GitHub/horizonhealthcare.github.io/README.md

-# Horizon Health Care Solutions Website Deployment as a product analyst and web developer
+# Horizon Healthcare Solutions Website Deployment as a product analyst and web developer

-This project involved the end-to-end development and deployment of a responsive, user-centered website for Horizon Health Care.
+This project involved the end-to-end development and deployment of a responsive, user-centered website for Horizon Healthcare.
 The website supports the company’s digital presence by promoting nursing and community care services, enhancing user engagement, and facilitating customer interactions.

 **Repository Structure:**